 A new work, commissioned by the Australian Chamber Choir, to mark the 250th anniversary of Captain Cook’s opening of the secret letter on 3 June, 1769

-1814: In the year of his death, Matthew Flinders’ A Voyage to Terra Australis was published.
-The book provided the first complete map of the coastline of the Australian continent, only possible following his circumnavigation of 1801.
-In the book, he stated his preference for naming the continent Australia.
+1814: Matthew Flinders died at the age of 40, the day after his book, A Voyage to Terra Australis was published.
+The book provided the first complete map of the coastline of the Australian continent, only possible following his circumnavigation of 1801 with the assistance of indigenous sailor, Bungaree.
+In the book, Flinders stated his preference for naming the continent Australia.

 There is no probability, that any other detached body of land, of nearly equal extent, will ever be found in a more southern latitude; the name Terra Australis (as cited by Ptolemy and Aristotle) will, therefore, remain descriptive of the geographical importance of this country, and of its situation on the globe: it has antiquity to recommend it; and, having no reference to either of the two claiming nations, appears to be less objectionable than any other which could have been selected.